outandbackoutdoor/colorimetry/colorimetry/resources/README.md

 `THRESHOLDS`

-The various thresholds used to identify black, white, and grey colors.
+The various thresholds used to identify black, white, and gray colors.

 ## colorimetry.binding